eurosat7/csvimporter/README.md

 I use it on reddit to show people tricks and pitfalls.

+## focus

+This are the things I would like to point you to:

+- Constructor Injection only
+- complete Type Declarations
+- config as DTO (no parsing)
+- obey to standards (like per-cs 2.0)
+- qa tooling (rector, phpcpd, phpmd, phpstan, psalm)
+- non blocking php sessions with memcached
+- generic building of mysqli prepared statements
+- composition with interfaces (DatabaseHandler&HasTransaction)

 ## pre requisites

 First: Please do not use windows.
 This will make your life easier.